YenHub/list.quickdash.co.uk/readme.md

 1. `git clone git@github.com:YenHub/list.quickdash.co.uk.git`
 2. Create your .env config [(how do)](#create-a-env-config)
-3. `docker-compose up --build -d && chrome http://localhost/TestAPI`
+3. `docker-compose up --build`
+4. Visit http://localhost to take it for a QuickSpin! 😋

 ## Quick Start Usage